sqlc-dev/sqlc/docs/howto/ci-cd.md

 see the [vet](vet.md) documentation for a complete guide to adding lint rules for your project.

+`sqlc upload` pushes your database schema and queries to sqlc Cloud.
+Once uploaded, we ensure that future releases of sqlc do not break your code.
+Learn more about uploading projects [here](upload.md)

 ## General setup

 Install `sqlc` using the [suggested instructions](../overview/install).

-Create two steps in your pipeline, one for `sqlc diff`and one for `sqlc vet`.
+Create two steps in your pipeline, one for `sqlc diff` and one for `sqlc vet`.
+Run `sqlc upload` after merge on your `main` branch.

 ## GitHub Actions